-The next Shakespeare & The Voice Masterclass is on 30th May, 6th and 13th June 2022, 6-7.30pm each day.
+The next Shakespeare & The Voice Masterclass will take place in autumn/winter 2022/2023 over three evenings, one week apart.
 There will be some homework to complete between the sessions and ongoing support during the three weeks.

 All sessions will take place on Zoom.
 Limited to a maximum of 12 students.